appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/json-web-tokens-jwt.md

 ---
 # Identity and Access Tokens

-When you log in using the [OIDC](/getting-started/setup/instance-configuration/authentication/openid-connect-oidc) protocol, the identity provider sends back the identity and access token to Appsmith.
-These tokens can be utilized in your applications for various purposes.
+When you log in using the [OIDC](/getting-started/setup/instance-configuration/authentication/openid-connect-oidc)protocol in Appsmith, you gain access to the identity and access tokens.
+These tokens can be used within your applications to implement custom logic and authorize API requests on behalf of the authenticated user.

 :::info
 **Identity and Access Tokens** can be accessed as part of [OpenID Connect (OIDC),](/getting-started/setup/instance-configuration/authentication/openid-connect-oidc) available **only** in Appsmith's [**business edition**](https://www.appsmith.com/pricing).